TRiPOD: Human Trajectory and Pose Dynamics Forecasting in the Wild: Benchmarking

 \section{Benchmarking}

 There is no standard dataset available that can provide a fair pipeline for this problem, considering all the mentioned challenges.
 Furthermore, there is no metric for pose dynamics and trajectory forecasting, which accounts for joints' invisibility cases (such as occlusion or being outside the scene).
-We form a standard assessment platform as a benchmark \emph{(i)} using existing multi-person datasets by repurposing them for human pose dynamics forecasting and, \emph{(ii)} by proposing new metrics, taking the both source of errors, \ie predicted joint locations and visibility indicators, into account.
-Our benchmark is available at {\url{http://somof.stanford.edu/}} .
+We form a standard assessment platform as a benchmark, available at { \url{https://somof.stanford.edu}}, \emph{(i)} using existing multi-person datasets by repurposing them for human pose dynamics forecasting and \emph{(ii)} by proposing new metrics, taking the both source of errors, \ie predicted joint locations and visibility indicators, into account.

 \textbf{4.1.
 Metrics} Generally, consistent with prior work \cite{adeli2020socially,mo-att, Martinez17}, the fundamental procedure to report our evaluation results is based on the Mean Per Joint Position Error (MPJPE) \cite{ionescu2014human3}, which is the average Euclidean distance ($d_{\ell2}$) between ground-truth and estimated joint positions (but in our case in the global coordinate), averaged over number of persons in the sequence at each frame $i \in \{\tau_o+1, ..., \tau_o+\tau_f\}$.
 However, since we introduce the concept of invisible joints, we propose other types of metrics accounting for those cases.